nansencenter/NERSC-HYCOM-CICE/hycom/MSCPROGS/src/Section/README.md

 > Jiping had mentioned that if running `m2section` after `m2transport2`, there are some snags in getting the expected behaviour.
 However, I could not replicate this.
 All outputs and extracted data seem to be identical to previous tests.
 It is worth noting, though, in case you come across unexpected behaviour.

 ## To do
-- confirm rotation code in `m2section` does not rotate to normal
+- [x] confirm rotation code in `m2section` does not rotate to normal
+- [ ] add rotation to normal functionality for single section
+- [ ] add rotation to normal functionality for composite sections (ambitious)